 Nashville often hosts the NCAA basketball tournament each March, bringing the best teams and their die-hard fans to the city.
 In 2018, the men’s tournament comes to town.
 Fans can cheer on their favorite college team March 16, 18 at Bridgestone Arena.

 Tennessee also plays host to the top athletes in the world at famous fitness competitions like IRONMAN in Chattanooga which tests athletes in swimming, biking and running in Tennessee’s Scenic City; Mayhem for Mustard Seed Ranch hosted by “World’s Fittest Man” and four-time CrossFit Games champion Rich Froning in Cookeville; Bassmaster Elite; Heartland Anglers; and the American Fishing Tour National Championship at Old Hickory Lake.
+Knoxville will host the Bassmaster Classic for the first time March 15-17, 2019 at what’s known as “The Super Bowl of Bass Fishing.”
+Memphis will host the World Golf Championship FedEx St. Jude Invitational tournament in summer 2019.
 Marathon runners flock to the state to participate in races like the Rock n’ Roll Nashville Marathon, St. Jude Memphis Marathon, Seven Bridges Marathon in Chattanooga and the Knoxville Marathon.